urbit/urbit.org-reloaded/content/breach.md

 ## TL;DR

-*Last updated ~2020.12.7*
+*Last updated ~2020.12.8*

-A network breach is coming up on Tuesday, ~2020.12.8 at 10am PST.
+A network breach is happening this morning at 10am PST (~2020.12.8).

 Unlike past breaches, this one comes with a tool to export and reimport all of your data so that you don't lose anything; we call it `flagday`.
-Currently a test version of `flagday` and details about its usage can be found below.
+Details on its usage can be found below.

 This document will be kept up-to-date throughout the process, and updates will be issued via Twitter [here](https://twitter.com/zodisok/).